dangle0118/js-written-number/README.md

 ##### baseSeparator:
 'String' that separates the base cardinal numbers.
 Example: 29 -> twenty`-`eight.
 Spanish uses the conector " y ".

+##### trailingSeparator:
+'String' that separates the base cardinal numbers which have some trailing 0s before it.
+Example: 1003 -> Một nghìn`lẻ`ba.

 ##### unitSeparator:
 'String' that separates the units from the last base cardinal numbers.